ska-sa/katsdpimager/doc/user.rst

      the katdal documentation for details. apply-cal=<TYPES>
      1GC calibration solutions to apply.
 This does not do any calibration itself, but uses solutions stored in the dataset.
-The argument can contain any subset of K, B and G to select delay, bandpass and gain solutions.
-It can also be ``all`` or ``none``.
+This can be a comma-separated list or ``all`` (the default) to apply all available calibration solutions.
+Refer to the katdal documentation for more information.

    To provide multiple key-value pairs, specify :option:`-i` multiple times.